-Crispy Brussel Sprouts are oven-roasted with garlic, so they’re tender and flavorful, not mushy.
-Make this recipe for your family tonight.
+Roasted Brussel Sprouts with garlic are perfectly tender and flavorful, not mushy.
+Make this crispy brussel sprouts recipe for your family tonight.

 There are so many fresh vegetables in the garden and at farmer’s markets right now that I have been looking for a few new ways to prepare them.